 Fabian Jogl

-I am a second-year PhD student at TU Wien advised by Thomas Gärtner.
+I am a final-year PhD student at TU Wien advised by Thomas Gärtner.
 My research interests lie in the intersection of machine learning and classical algorithmics.
-Currently, I am focusing on the expressiveness of graph neural networks.
 My goal is to perform research that combines applied machine learning with a strong theoretical and mathematical basis.

 News